-- Quarantine/ isolate them in the identified designated room in school/college until they can go home - Check when their symptoms started; - Check who they've had contact with within their bubble (staff and pupils/learners) over the past 3-5 days; - Tell the affected staff member to take a test; - Should the result come back negative, we advise self-isolation is no longer needed (unless of course they show new symptoms or have been directed to self-isolate by NHS test and trace) and they return to work - Should the result come back positive we will send pupils/learners and staff in that bubble home to self-isolate and follow up with others who might have had peripheral contact to self-isolate. - We may check in with those self-isolating to monitor their symptoms and if needed, (ask them to) follow up with people they've had contact with. - We will take advice from our local Public Health England representative: - Ensure the day cleaner cleans spaces the person has been in contact with; - Designated room cleaned down once vacated; - Deep clean areas used by affected staff, pupils and learners.
+- Check who they've had contact with within their bubble (staff and pupils/learners) over the past three to five days; - Tell the affected staff member to take a test; - Should the result come back negative, we advise self-isolation is no longer needed (unless of course they show new symptoms or have been directed to self-isolate by NHS test and trace) and they return to work; - Should the result come back positive we will send pupils/learners and staff in that bubble home to self-isolate and follow up with others who might have had peripheral contact to self-isolate: - We may check in with those self-isolating to monitor their symptoms and if needed, (ask them to) follow up with people they've had contact with. - We will take advice from our local Public Health England representative; - Ensure the day cleaner cleans spaces the person has been in contact with; - Designated room cleaned down once vacated; - Deep clean areas used by affected staff, pupils and learners.